 You will work side by side with law enforcement officials preserving the welfare and safety of the citizens of Palm Springs.
 You will receive specialized training in many areas of law enforcement and will patrol the streets of the City.

-- Attend the Palm Springs Police Department Citizens' Police Academy
+- Attend the Palm Springs Police Department Community Police Academy

 - Have a valid California driver's license.